dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 What we could try to do is to start placing dominoes naively, hoping that we spot some patterns or just stumble upon the solution.
 Most likely we would get overwhelmed by the number of possible move sequences.
 Instead of using <em>brute force</em>, let us identify some quantity, which remains unchanged, no matter how many dominoes pieces are on the board.
 In general, this quality is the **invariant**.

-Since each domino covers exactly one white and one black square on the chessboard, the following relationship $x$ between uncovered black squares and uncovered white squares remains unchanged.
+Since each domino covers exactly one white and one black square on the chessboard, the following relationship $$x$$ between uncovered black squares and uncovered white squares remains unchanged.
 This is true, not matter how many dominoes are laying on the chessboard at any given time.

 $$
 x = \text{uncovered}_{\text{white}} - \text{uncovered}_{\text{black}}